connectrpc/connect-query-es/README.md

 ];
 ```

-This helper is intended to be used with `QueryClient`s [`setQueryData`](https://tanstack.com/query/v4/docs/react/reference/QueryClient#queryclientsetquerydata) function.
+This helper is intended to be used with TanStack Query `QueryClient`'s [`setQueryData`](https://tanstack.com/query/v4/docs/react/reference/QueryClient#queryclientsetquerydata) function.

 ## `UnaryHooks.setQueriesData`